-So, it is important that even without knowing the details of the MLEntity, the operator needs to have the understanding of the MLENTITY’s overall behaviour.
-And, if a part of the MLEntity’s decisions/actions are not what is preferred by the operator, the operator needs to instruct the MLEntity to behave accordingly.
-Relatedly, means are needed to enable the operator to associate his actions to the context and to enable the operator to guide the AI/ML-enabled function or solution.
+So, it is important that even without knowing the details of the ML entity, the operator needs to have the understanding of the ML entity’s overall behaviour.
+And, if a part of the ML entity’s decisions/actions are not what is preferred by the operator, the operator needs to instruct the ML entity to behave accordingly.
+Relatedly, means are needed to enable the operator to associate his actions to the context and to enable the operator to guide and facilitate the AI/ML capabilities or solution.

 5.1.3 Potential requirements